Our Sister Killjoy: Summary

 Our Sister Killjoy is about a young African woman named Sissie who goes to Europe to "better" herself (with European education) as described by her African counterparts.
 The novel revolves around themes of black diaspora and colonialism, in particular colonization of the mind.
 Sissie observes the other Africans who have emigrated (also for education and the desire for a better life in Europe) and sees them as "sell-outs" who have forgotten their culture and their motherland.
 Aidoo touches on the effects of post-colonialism and how the traditions and thoughts of the colonizer are instilled into the minds of the colonized.
 Sissie in the novel represents the need to have a connection to one's past.

 Aidoo is critical of Africans' adulation of Europeans.
 The first thing Sissie notices upon going into the town in Germany are shiny and glittery material possessions.
 Aidoo critiques the way some Africans buy into the notion of white superiority, by turning to Europe when they are looking for the "best," whether in education or material possessions.
-The orientation toward Europe and the investment in whiteness begins in Africa and continues and is reinforced when Africans migrate to Europe.
+The orientation toward Europe and the investment in whiteness begins in Africa and is reinforced when Africans migrate to Europe.
 After colonialism, places such as Ghana and Nigeria are left with European institutions and frameworks and they continue to operate within them post-independence.
 Aidoo positions "Our Sister" as a radical to stand in strong opposition to those black people whose minds do not seem to be filled with thoughts of their own, such as Sammy, the first black person we are introduced to other than Our Sister.